Planning a trip to the UK? There are some gorgeous places to visit but there are a few things you need to know before you visit the UK!

 You can save a lot of money by sticking to the budget chains such as Travelodge and Premier Inn.
 You can often find hotels in the city centres and, if you book in advance, you can pay as little as £20.

 In the major cities, there are quite a few Airbnb options to choose from.
 However, if you are heading to the countryside, check out Vrbo for some unique stays.
+Heading to the countryside?
+You can find unique homes and cabins to stay in – we recommend Yorkshire holidays for families and The Cotswolds for couple.

 For family travelers, hotels and motels can be very expensive.
 Cottages and rooms are great for families on holidays.
 The Large Cottages with Indoor Pool and Games Room in the UK makes it an even greater choice for families and groups.
 Families love to enjoy fun activities and games in the pool.
 In-house pool cottages are a great thing to teach your children swimming and make memories.
 It is also great for those who don’t want to lose their privacy in family or friends.
 The rent of large cottages with indoor pool and game room are way too high but worth their prices.